-Dr. Guerra and his team realize patients may feel a little apprehensive about having a root canal performed.
+Dr. Guerra and his team realize patients may feel a little apprehensive about having a Root Canal (Endodontics) performed.
 Rest assured, at Guerra Dental every step is taken to make patients feel comfortable and help them understand exactly what a root canal is and what is involved.
-Modern day technology, materials and medications make root canals a comfortable procedure.
+Modern-day technology, materials, and medications make root canals a comfortable procedure.

 Signs / Symptoms

 - Moderate to severe lingering toothache pain when drinking hot or cold liquids or foods

 - Moderate to severe pain when biting on a tooth